fs-webdev/fs-dialog/README.md

 * `fs-dialog__body` - Provides default padding and scrolling content.
 Modal dialogs will add `role=main` to this element for screen readers.

+> NOTE: If you do not include an overflow-capable element (generally a `<section>` or `<div>`, lists do not work) with the `fs-dialog__body` class that wraps your dialog content, your dialog will not take advantage of the built-in inner scrolling functionality

 ### Elements

 All elements are optional.

 * `header` - The standard dialog header with default padding and a bottom border.
+NOTE: If you are using a modeless dialog, you need to include a header element, or the dialog will not be repositionable.
 * `footer`- The standard dialog footer with default padding, grey background, and a top border.

 ### Events